 Reconnections is a regular gathering of individuals who have mild cognitive impairment or who are in the early stages of dementia.
 Together with professional staff, a small group of club members participate in recreational activities with the opportunity for peer support and socialization in a safe, non-judgmental setting.
 A variety of activities during each session promote cognition, creative expression, movement, sense of purpose, reflection or spirituality, social engagement, and new learning experiences.
 As the program is designed for a small group setting, current participant interests guide each week’s activities to incorporate programs of benefit to all club members.

-Reconnections is offered Tuesdays, Thursdays, and Fridays, from 10:00 am to 3:00 pm.
-Participants may attend one, two, or all three days per week.
+Reconnections is offered Mondays, Tuesdays, Thursdays, and Fridays, from 10:00 am to 3:00 pm.
+Participants may attend one, two, three or all four days per week.

 Participants start the morning with coffee and conversation.
-Specialists will present a main weekly program, or participants might partake in a field trip to a local site of interest.
-A catered lunch is served, allowing time for socialization.
+Specialists will present a main weekly program, and lunchtime allows time for socialization.
 Afternoon program activities may include any listed below, based on the interests of the current group.